 Whether you’re a family of new or advanced bikers, discovering the best bike paths and bike trails in NJ will take you through the Garden State’s most scenic areas.
 And you’ll find every kind of bike path you want—from riding through picturesque towns to trails that are part of Revolutionary War history to bike paths that follow the shoreline.
-Scroll down to find the top biking trails in NJ, and if you need new wheels, we’ve got you covered with our guide on how to find a bike shop in New Jersey near you.
+Scroll down to find the top biking trails in NJ, and if you need new wheels, we’ve got you covered with our guide on finding a bike shop in New Jersey near you. (featured photo credit: @olliesm)

-Here are 18 Scenic Bike Paths in New Jersey:
+Here are 19 Scenic Bike Paths in New Jersey

 Northern Bike Trails in NJ

 This paved path runs 2.1 miles along the exact route of a former trolley line operated by the Morris County Traction Company.
 With amazing views of historical homes and places in Mountain Lakes, this biking path is a great way to experience history.

 Crane Road to Fanny Road

 If you’re looking for bike trails in Morristown, NJ, this popular area has 55 miles of them as well as 35 miles of side trails and riverside trails that veer off, connecting them to the main ones.
 There are multiple terrain types, including crushed stone and gravel, narrow rock pathways, and pavement ideal for families and beginner riders.
 Fun fact—this historical path played a role in the Revolutionary War.

 270 Mendham Road

 Paulinskill Valley Trail

 This trail goes through 25 miles of New Jersey terrain, passing through Sussex and allowing for plenty of nature stops along the way.
 This is a popular spot for bird watching, and its shady areas and flat terrain make it all the more fun for kids.